mikepartelow/mikepartelow.github.io/docs/_posts/2024-07-06-prometheus-grafana-and-a-useful-dashboard.md

 In the case of the backups, I'd have to go check individual Github repos, or inelegantly review my jobs in [kubectl](https://kubernetes.io/docs/reference/kubectl/) or [k9s](https://k9scli.io).

-Instead, I'd like to look at a dashboard of all my Cronjobs and have the dashboard point out if anything failed to run.
+Instead, I'd like to look at a dashboard, hosted at a nice URL, of all my Cronjobs and have the dashboard point out if anything failed to run.

 ## What's the simplest approach?